 Traditional Chinese Medicine’s view on food allergy symptoms

-Traditional Chinese Medicine (TCM) categorises certain foods as
+Traditional Chinese Medicine (TCM) categorises certain foods as “stimulating foods”.
+These can further compromise a body with a weak immune system.

 “This is based on TCM ideology that sufficient healthy qi means pathogens are less likely to invade the body with a strong immune system and vice versa,” explains Real Medical Chief TCM Physician Chu I Ta.
 Echoing this explanation, TCM Physician Vong U Chan says that when qi in the digestive organs is low, the body is unable to process foods optimally.